vmihalko/ksh/README.md

 [attempt](https://github.com/att/ast/tree/2020.0.1)
 to breathe new life into the KornShell by extensively refactoring the last unstable AST beta version (93v-).
-While that ksh2020 branch is now abandoned and still has many critical bugs, it also had a lot of bugs fixed.
+While that ksh2020 effort is now abandoned and still has many critical bugs, it also had a lot of bugs fixed.
 More importantly, the AST issue tracker now contains a lot of documentation on how to fix those bugs, which made it possible to backport many of them to the last stable release instead.